Andy5847/UHD_MST_Final_Project/README.md

 This open source is a python package that solves a minimum weight spanning tree (MST) problem by implementing Prim's Algorithm.

 ## Getting Started
-Gitclone wokspace into your local desktop.
+Gitclone workspace into your local desktop.
 Execute program, console will prompt an input from the user.
 After recieving input, the script uhd_weighted_graphs.py will read and graph the selected dataset, while initial_graph.py and test.py will animate the following result on the graph.

 ### Prerequisites